-When you take the Straight Talk survey, you discover where you “fit” on the matrix below.
+When you take the Straight Talk survey, you discover where you “fit” on the communication styles matrix below.
 Each of the four quadrants reflects one of the four basic communication styles.
 For example, if you are a Persuader, Dictator, Explorer or Initiator, your basic style of communicating is Director.
 If you are a Charmer, Entertainer, Diplomat or Socializer, then your basic style is Expresser, as shown below.

 Once you’ve figured out your communication style, refer to the chart below for the corresponding leadership style:

-Assumptions of Each Style
+Assumptions of Each Leadership Style